mc-cat-tty/Packmate/README_EN.md

 To do that click `+` in the navbar, then fill in the service name, port, and optimization to perform.

+For simple monitoring of flags, there is a system of patterns.
+To create a pattern open `Patterns` dropdown menu, press `+`, then specify the type of pattern, the pattern itself, highlight color and other things.

-The system will start automatically capture streams and show them in a sidebar.
+In LIVE mode the system will start automatically capture streams and show them in a sidebar.
+In FILE mode you'll have to press appropriate button in a sidebar to start processing a file.
 Click at a stream to view a list of packets;
 you can click a button in the sidebar to switch between binary and text views.

-For simple monitoring of flags, there is a system of patterns.
-To create a pattern open `Patterns` dropdown menu, press `+`, then specify the type of pattern, the pattern itself, highlight color and other things.

 ### Shortcuts
 To quickly navigate streams you can use the following shortcuts: